1. Previous: Table of Contents

 Enjoying this book?

-Kotlin: An Illustrated Guide is now available on Leanpub See the book on Leanpub
+Kotlin: An Illustrated Guide is now available on Amazon See the book on Amazon

-• Number types like Double and Int.
+• How Kotlin has number types like Double and Int.

-• The String type for text values.
+• How we can use the String type for text values.

 Share this article: